 I need to relax and sleep better at night:

 Chamomile tea has always been popular because of its soothing and relaxing quality.
 It’s the perfect beverage to drink before bed to help you wind down, and is often used by those who suffer from insomnia.
-It also soothes the stomach, which can relax the feeling of anxiety and aids digestion and bloating.
+It also soothes the stomach, which can relax the feeling of anxiety, aid digestion, and bloating.
 Other ingredients to look for may include valerian root, lavender and lemon balm,

 Here are a few teas to try if you’re trying to relax and sleep better at night: